Efficient Bayesian multi-fidelity inverse analysis for expensive and non-differentiable physics-based simulations in high stochastic dimensions: Numerical demonstration

 \subsection{Bayesian calibration of a dynamic and coupled nonlinear poro-elastic model without model gradient information}

 In the second numerical demonstration, we conduct the Bayesian calibration of a dynamic and coupled nonlinear poro-elastic medium model (HF model) \cite{vuong2015general}, for which an adjoint formulation is unavailable.
 The Bayesian calibration aims to identify the poro-elastic medium's permeability field based on dynamic measurements of the two-dimensional flow.
-We reuse the former steady-state porous media flow model as an LF model.
+The example considered here is motivated by actual continuum models used in patient-specific human lung simulations.
+During respiration, the lung undergoes large deformations, resulting in large strains that introduce both geometric and constitutive nonlinearities.
+Capturing these effects as well as the coupling between the fluid and elastic domain is essential, as linearized assumptions would lead to significant modeling errors \cite{vuong2015general}.
+We reuse the former steady-state porous media flow model as an LF model, effectively neglecting the nonlinear coupling to the elastic domain.
 This strategy has several advantages: This LF model has a straightforward adjoint formulation, as its governing equations are much simpler than those of the coupled nonlinear poro-elastic problem (HF).
 Hence, gradients of the LF are available and can be used in the context of BMFIA.
 Furthermore, the computational cost of the LF is much lower due to the fewer unknowns and the complete omission of the nonlinear elasticity.
 The LF model is also steady-state compared to the transient HF model, reducing computational costs.
 Despite these drastic simplifications, a statistical relationship between the LF and HF models remains, as shown in the sequel.
-In the following, we demonstrate that BMFIA effectively leverages this structure to recover high-fidelity parameter posteriors with significant computational savings.
+In the following, we demonstrate that BMFIA effectively leverages this structure to recover HF parameter posteriors with significant computational savings.
+No HF adjoints or model gradients are available in this second numerical example, so we cannot compute a reference HF posterior in a feasible time.
+While one could in principle initialize a sampling-based method (e.g., MCMC) at the ground truth, this would be unrealistic in practice, still extremely costly, and would mix the effects of the sampling strategy with the variational approximation of BMFIA, particularly since we use a specifically designed VB–EM procedure in the SVI, which is not straightforward to replicate in MCMC; we therefore chose to present only the ground truth HF solution as a reference, mainly as we already discussed the HF-SVI approximation in the first numerical example.